30 Things You Should Clean in the Next 30 Days

 Outside of kitchen appliances

 When cooking dinner or baking a cake for a friend’s birthday party, you don’t really think about cleaning the front of a microwave or the knobs of the oven—but those items can get dirty, too.
 “These items regularly pick up dust, grime, build up from cooking oils, etc,” Janus says.
 “Clean the front, sides, and top (especially the fridge, it gets really grimy up there).”
-This is how to spring clean your fridge in 9 easy steps.

 “Coffee makers can get dirty inside just like anything else, and if you’re not using distilled water every time you brew, hard water buildup can take a toll,” says Janus.
 “Mix a 50/50 vinegar and water solution, add it to the water reservoir and start the brew cycle.
 I would recommend doing this twice, before running it again with just water 2-3 times to clear out the vinegar.”
 Make sure you know these 7 ways you’re shortening the life of your coffee maker.